unional/tersify/README.md

 [![Greenkeeper badge][green-keeper-image]][green-keeper-url]
 [![semantic-release][semantic-release-image]][semantic-release-url]

-Creates a terse representation of the subject.
+Create a readable terse representation of the subject.

-The subject can be primitive types, functions, objects, arrays, or RegExp.

 You can specify `maxLength` to further trim the resulting string.